-Curriculum Policy Document: The Ontario Curriculum Grades 1-8: Mathematics, 2005 (revised)
+Curriculum Policy Document: The Ontario Curriculum: Grade 1 Mathematics

 Course Developer: Virtual Elementary School

-Students show, compare, and order numbers up to 50.
-Students will read and write numbers, and they will estimate amounts.
+Students show, compare, order, and read numbers up to 50.
+Students will estimate amounts up to 50.

-Students will count by 1s, 2s, and 5s.
-Students also find ordinal numbers, order the months of the year, and read a calendar.
+Students will count by 1s, 2s, 5s, and 10s to 50.
+Students will find ordinal numbers, order the months of the year, and read a calendar.

 In the patterning unit, students find, describe, and create patterns.
 Students use shapes, colours, numbers, sounds, and actions to create and analyse patterns around them.